demeralde/vision-quest/README.md

 3.  **Customise your vision board.**

-    Add a `.env.local` file with your information to customise the vision board:
+    Add a `.env` file with your information to customise the vision board:

     ```shell
-    cp .env.local.example .env.local
+    cp .env.example .env
     ```

-    Then edit `.env.local` in your editor.
+    Then edit `.env` in your editor.

 4.  **Add your avatar.**

     Add a headshot of yourself to `src/images/avatar.jpg`.
-It will add this photo to the top of the vision board, above your name you configured in `.env.local`.
+It will add this photo to the top of the vision board, above your name you configured in `.env`.

 5.  **Start the development server.**